pypa/setuptools/docs/userguide/dependency_management.rst

         # ...

-When your project is installed (e.g. using :pypi:`pip`), all of the dependencies not already installed will be located (via `PyPI`_), downloaded, built (if necessary), and installed and 2) Any scripts in your project will be installed with wrappers that verify the availability of the specified dependencies at runtime.
+When your project is installed (e.g., using :pypi:`pip`), all of the dependencies not already installed will be located (via `PyPI`_), downloaded, built (if necessary), and installed and 2) Any scripts in your project will be installed with wrappers that verify the availability of the specified dependencies at runtime.